-My firm often hears the same questions when discussing workers’ compensation claims with people.
+My personal injury law firm often hears the same questions when discussing workers’ compensation claims with people.
 We have listed some of those questions below and given short, general answers to them in an effort to better explain the system.
 Keep in mind, the facts of each case, the circumstances of the injury, the relationship of the employee to the employer and many other factors may cause these basic questions to have different results than described in an individual case.
-If you have any questions about workers’ comp, if you have more specific questions than are addressed here or have facts that may cause the answers to vary in your particular case, please contact us for a more complete explanation concerning how your specific facts relate to the law in the state of Georgia.
+If you have more specific questions than are addressed here or have facts that may cause the answers to vary in your particular case, please contact our workers’ comp attorneys for a more complete explanation concerning how your specific facts relate to the law in the state of Georgia.

 As you might guess, workers’ compensation is benefits (both financial and medical) paid to or on behalf of a worker injured while performing work for the employer.

 - How do I qualify for a workers’ compensation claim?

 If you are classified as an employee and become injured within the course and scope of your employment for an employer that has 3 or more employees, you probably qualify.
 Please contact us for a more complete explanation.

 - What do I have to do to make or file a claim?